lalaphoon/Personal-Blog/source/about/index.md

 * Used **Charts** and **PureLayout** to illustrate the proportion between total income and tax.
 * Allows user save and reload a calculation record with **Core Data.**
 * Created sharing functionality and sending email on user’s settings page with **Social** and **MessageUI**
-* <Code>Utilized</Code>: Swift, Auto Layout, Design Patterns (Strategy, Bridge, Singleton), Core data, Social, MessageUI, PureLayout, Charts
+* {% post_link tax-calculator Utilized %}: Swift, Auto Layout, Design Patterns (Strategy, Bridge, Singleton), Core data, Social, MessageUI, PureLayout, Charts